prosekit/prosekit/website/extensions/input-rule.md

 # Input Rule

-Defines a new input rule for the editor, which can execute some action when a certain pattern is typed.
+Execute some action when a certain pattern is typed.
 This is based on the [prosemirror-inputrules].

 ## Usage